JasperBoogers/herb-garden/README.md

 ### version 1.0
 first working version.
 Based on Arduino uno.
-Standalone, no wireless connection and/or control.
+Standalone, no wireless connection and/or control. no individual moisture sensor checking, just water 2-hourly or something like that.

+### version 1.5
+use moisture sensors to check for each plant

 ### version 2.0
 * setup using ESP8266, could be controlled by raspi